Greece • UNESCO World Heritage Site

 Criterion (ii): Interchange of human values

-As the ancient Greek world's most influential oracle, Delphi facilitated extraordinary interchange of human values, spreading Hellenic religious concepts, architectural principles, and philosophical ideas throughout the Mediterranean whilst hosting representatives from across Greek civilisation, fostering cultural unity and diplomatic exchange.
+As the ancient Greek world's most influential oracle, Delphi facilitated extraordinary interchange of human values, spreading Hellenic religious concepts, architectural principles, and philosophical ideas throughout the Mediterranean while hosting representatives from across Greek civilization, fostering cultural unity and diplomatic exchange.

 III